django/channels/docs/installation.rst

 Installing the latest development version
 -----------------------------------------

-To install the latest version of Channels, clone the repo, change to the repo, change to the repo directory, and pip install it into your current virtual
+To install the latest version of Channels, clone the repo, change to the repo directory, and pip install it into your current virtual
 environment:

 .. code-block:: sh